-2.4 Honorific Titles

-- (a) Regental Professor.
-Any faculty member who is awarded the Nobel Prize or who has in the past been awarded the Nobel Prize may, upon recommendation of the president of the institution, the appropriate Executive Vice Chancellor, and the Chancellor, be given the title Regental Professor.
+- 2.3 Honorific Titles - (a) Regental Professor.
+Any faculty member who is awarded the Nobel Prize or who has in the past been awarded the Nobel Prize may, upon recommendation of the president of the institution, the appropriate Executive Vice Chancellor, and the Chancellor, be given the title Regental Professor by the Board.
 Because of the great honor associated with the award of a Nobel Prize, institutional tenure is awarded to Regental Professors by virtue of the appointment to this rank. - (b) Distinguished Teaching Professor.
-Members of the U. T. Austin Academy of Distinguished Teachers or a similar approved academy may use the honorific title Distinguished Teaching Professor to recognize faculty members who have made significant contributions to education. - Sec.
+Members of an institutional academy of distinguished teachers, approved by the Chancellor, the Executive Vice Chancellor for Academic Affairs, or the Executive Vice Chancellor for Health Affairs, may use the honorific title Distinguished Teaching Professor to recognize faculty members who have made significant contributions to education. - (c) Regents' Research Scholar.
+Any tenure-track faculty recruit, regardless of rank, would be eligible for a Regents' Research Scholar title.
+To be eligible for this title, the U. T. System institution would identify an important recruitment of a Regents' Research Scholar and obtain philanthropic commitments for the specific recruitment.
+Recipients of these monies would be known as Regents' Research Scholars for the duration of the financial support and could also bear the name of the donor. - (d) Honorary Titles.
+Honorary titles such as Dean Emeritus, Chair Emeritus, Professor Emeritus, and similar honorary designations may be given to a retired faculty member or in anticipation of the retirement of a faculty member, effective upon retirement.
+The conferring of one of these titles is not automatic upon retirement and may be conferred only upon approval by the president of the institution in accordance with procedures included in the institutional Handbook of Operating Procedures and final approval by the Board of Regents.

+Sec.
 3 Departure from an Administrative Position.
 Administrative and academic (faculty) titles, duties, and pay rates for individuals who hold both administrative and academic appointments are distinct and severable.
 Departure or removal from an administrative position does not impair the individual's rights and responsibilities as a faculty member.